googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 Gid 149, char 0x917, ‘uni0917’, **INDIC** _(Character group information)_

 The ‘character group’ tells VTT which group of values to use from the Control Value Table.
-As you add the hinting, VTT will automatically pick the correct cvt’s for heights that have been defined in the cvt table.
+As you add the hinting, VTT will automatically pick the correct cvt’s for heights that have already been newly defined for Indic in the cvt table.

-**To change the character group for the current glyph**
+**To change the character group to ‘Indic’ for the current glyph**

 From the edit menu, choose ‘Change Char group’.
 A shortcut for this is to press Ctrl+U. Repeat `ctrl + u`, until ‘INDIC’ is listed as the ‘character group’ information in the text string at the top of the main Window.